 Local Iowa rider Dennis Murphy was on the gas and went flying past me on one of the fast downhill sections after the jump.

 After my little incident I did my best but rode very tense.
 Mostly because I could not get my glasses from fogging up.
 There was just enough humidity in the air to cause me problems with vision.
 It is very hard to ride fast when you can't see the trail, especially one you've not ridden before.
 I ended up falling back to 4th place during the middle of the race.
+When Christopher was alone he rode well and fast.
+Other riders and their mishaps caused most of his problems today.
+However, there will always be other riders out on course so we all have to learn to work around them.

 The last lap I finally settled into the course and got my vision clear.
 I started to attack the course and was able to bridge up to 3rd place.
 Soon after I passed another local rider Jerry Warner from LaVista, NE. for 3rd place.
 My final lap (6th lap) was my fastest in 19:26.